dukesrg/arcode/README.md

 Limitations
 Code only executes once.
 So no freezing values, or enable/disable with button combos while in-game.
-16-bit conditionals do not currently include the masking feature.
 Non of the code hacks work.

 Offsets are based on the FCRAM dump offsets.
 ARCode will automatically add 0x14000000 to them.